GOD PROMISES SUFFICIENT GRACE

 But he said to me, “My grace is sufficient for you, for my power is made perfect in weakness.”
 Therefore, I will boast all the more gladly about my weaknesses, so that Christ’s power may rest on me.
 10 That is why, for Christ’s sake, I delight in weaknesses, in insults, in hardships, in persecutions, in difficulties.
 For when I am weak, then I am strong.
 2 Corinthians 12:9-10

 There is another promise in this verse.
-This one is just as important as the one we first looked at.
+One is that is just as important as the one we first looked at.
 It is that His grace is sufficient.
-Apostle Paul was writing from personal experience.
-He had a thorn in his flesh- something he describes as an angel?/messenger of Satan (2 Corinthians 12:7-8).
+Paul was writing from personal experience.
+He had a thorn in his flesh, something he describes as an angel/messenger of Satan (2 Corinthians 12:7-8).
 It was a demon.
 The demon was causing him tremendous pain and great difficulty in his ministry, so he prayed 3 times to have the demon removed.
-But God, in His sovereignty, didn’t remove the demon.
-If anyone would have their prayers answered, you would think it would be Paul, but not so!
+But God didn’t remove the demon.
+You would think if anyone would have their prayers answered it would be Paul, but not so.
 He wasn’t delivered from the demonic oppression.
-God does not always deliver us, either.
+God doesn’t always deliver us, either.

-Whenever God doesn’t deliver us from demonic oppression, He always helps us to endure what comes against us.
+BUT, when God doesn’t deliver us from demonic oppression, He always helps us to endure what comes against us.
 That’s what He did with Paul.
-Paul realized that God’s grace was sufficient to enable him not only to handle the pain and oppression, but also to keep on persevering with life and ministry anyway?.
+Paul discovered God’s grace was sufficient to enable him to handle the pain and oppression and to keep on with life and ministry anyway.
 God doesn’t always remove what we face, even when it is demonic.
 That’s an important lesson to remember in spiritual warfare.
-God never promised to always remove every demonic work in that is against us.
-But He does, however, promise to give us grace to sustain us if He doesn’t remove it.
+God never promised to always remove every demonic work in against us.
+But He does promise to give us grace to sustain us if He doesn’t remove it.

-I counsel with many demonized Christians who insist that God deliver them right away.
-If it doesn’t happen immediately, they go from church to church, or from deliverance counselor to deliverance counselor.
-They insist that God wants them delivered, instead of considering that God may have a reason for allowing the demonizing to remain.
-Many become focused entirely on their problem.
-Eventually some may even turn from God because He doesn’t seem to be handling their situation the way they expect it to be handled.
+I counsel with many Christians who insist God deliver them right away.
+If it doesn’t happen, they go from church to church, or deliverance counselor to deliverance counselor.
+They insist God wants them delivered instead of considering God may have a reason for allowing the demonizing to remain.
+They become focused entirely on their problem.
+Eventually they may even turn from God because He doesn’t seem to be handling their situation the way they want it handled.
 God will always take care of our needs.
-However, He just doesn’t always do it the way in which we demand.
-If you have been struggling with a situation for some time, especially a demonic one, and it isn’t going away, press in to God even more; for His sufficient grace will see you through.
-God is ever Faithful.
+However, He just doesn’t always do it the way we demand.
+If you have been struggling with a situation for some time, especially a demonic one, and it isn’t going away, turn to God for His sufficient grace to see you through.

 God’s grace was sufficient for Paul.
-It was also sufficient to sustain Joseph through years of prison.
-The grace of God carried Daniel throughout the time he spent in Babylon; it strengthened Job through his extreme suffering.
-God’s unmerited love and favor enabled countless believers to have faced martyrdom.
-I assure you; it’ll be sufficient for you as well.
+It was sufficient to sustain Joseph through years of prison, Daniel in Babylon, Job through his suffering and countless believers who have faced martyrdom.
+It’ll be sufficient for you as well.

 Why would God ever allow a demon to have access to Paul of all people?
 God allowed it to keep Paul humble.
-With his great talent and gifts and his very successful ministry, Paul could have gotten proud.
-From what I’ve deduced, Paul was a very confident, self-assured person anyway.
-He had to be in order to carry out the ministry God gave him.
-But he also needed to remain humble and dependent upon God.
+With his great talent and gifts and his very successful ministry he could have gotten proud.
+Paul was a very confident, self-assured person anyway.
+He had to be to carry out the ministry God gave him.
+But he also needed to remain humble and dependent on God.
 This “thorn in the flesh” did just that.
-It pointed out his weakness, and drove him even closer to cling to God where he could experience God’s sufficient grace.
+It pointed out his weakness and drove him to God where he could experience God’s sufficient grace.

 cto Rev. Dr. JERRY SCHMOYER